 You can also visit his photography portfolio at:

 Kristopher Curran is an Irish-born actor, raised in the Scottish Highlands, before moving to Glasgow where he studied acting for three years.
-He most recently played Estragon in Waiting For Godot, Brandon in STG’s production of Rope in 2017, Greg in Neil La Bute’s Reasons to be Pretty, James Lingk in Glengarry Glen Ross and Bottom in Shakespeare’s A Midsummer Nights Dream.
+He most recently played Estragon in Waiting For Godot, Brandon in STG’s production of Rope in 2017, Greg in Neil La Bute’s Reasons to be Pretty, James Lingk in Glengarry Glen Ross, Bottom in Shakespeare’s A Midsummer Nights Dream and Estragon in 2019's Waiting For Godot.

 Kristopher can also be seen in the award winning film Flamingo by Director Bryan M. Ferguson.

 Stewart got involved with acting at the age of 13 by attending a video course at Scottish Youth Theatre’s Summer Festival, taking part in street theatre and loved it!
 He took a break from acting to study, but caught the bug again in evening classes at Strathclyde University in 2008 - where he met his wife!
-Since then Stewart has acted in various companies, previous acting credits include The Winter’s Tale,Table Manners,
+Since then Stewart has acted in various companies across the western belt of Scotland whilst making the odd trip to the Edinburgh Fringe, previous acting credits include The Winter’s Tale,Table Manners,

 Thomas is a teacher of Drama and Media, with a background in corporate training and teaching, has acted, produced, directed and toured with his theatre company TheatreFusion, is the writer of The Gunpowder Plot (find it on Amazon), The Whitechapel Murders (which premiered at Glasgow’s Britannia Panopticon Music Hall in 2006), and The Dark Ladies.
 He has been writing the opening chapter of his fantasy novel “Mercy” for at least 12 years.